-Nasty James Spader Roles as Douchebag, Drug Dealer, Yuppie, Vice President Rival.
+Nasty James Spader Roles as a douchebag, drug dealer, yuppie, and Vice President rival.

-So I thought I’d find an evil performance by an American this time and here one actor stood out from the crowd, this actor being James Spader.
-Spader has played more than his fair share of bad guys especially in the 1980s.
-Here’s just 4 of his performances from the late 1980s.
-But first a list of links to the new 80s League, where you can learn more about more 1980s villains though their podcasts and posts..now on with the show.
+So I thought I’d find an evil performance by an American actor this time and here one stood out from the crowd.
+This actor is James Spader.
+Spader has played more than his fair share of bad guys, especially in the 1980s.
+Here are just 4 of his performances from the late 1980s.
+But first a list of links to the new 80s League, where you can learn more about more 1980s villains through their podcasts and posts..now on with the show.

 Links to the posts and podcasts will be added as they are posted…